-Any combination of block, STREAMS drivers and STREAMS module may be specified.
-However, on the 3B2 Computer, it is illegal to specify a STREAMS device or module with a character device.
+The special file (node) that identifies the STREAMS driver must be a character special file, as is the file for a character device driver, because the system call entry point for STREAMS drivers is also the cdevsw table.
+Any combination of block, STREAMS drivers, and STREAMS module may be specified.
+However, it is illegal to specify a STREAMS device or module with a character device.